-- 1. In the Networks page, click the () icon next to the name of a wired network connected to the primary Wi-Fi router.
-The network details are displayed. - 2.
-Click Options. - 3.
-Under IP address reservations, click + Reserve an IP address.
-The list of clients connected to the site are displayed along with their IP addresses. - 4.
-Click on the client or device to reserve its DHCP IP address.
-The device and its IP address will be added to the IP address reservations list. - 5.
-Click Save.
+- 1. Select a wired network to which a primary Wi-Fi router is connected. - 2.
+In the Network Details page, tap More options and then tap IP assignment from the drop-down list. - 3.
+Under IP address reservations for Router, tap Reserve an IP address.
+The list of clients associate to the wired network is displayed along with their IP addresses. - 4.
+Tap on the client or device to reserve its DHCP IP address.
+The device and its IP address will be added to the IP address reservations for Router list.